Cambridge-ICCS/fortran-tf-lib/README.md

 It is desirable be able to run machine learning (ML) models directly in Fortran.
 Such models are often trained in some other language (say Python) using popular frameworks (say TensorFlow) and saved.
 We want to run inference on this model without having to call a Python executable.
-To achieve this we use the existing ML C interface.
+To achieve this we use the existing TensorFlow C interface.

 This project provides a library enabling a user to directly couple their TensorFlow models to Fortran code.
 We provide installation instructions for the library as well as instructions and examples for performing coupling.